harshilxd/Asteroid-Feature-Prediction/README.md

 4. **Data Encoding:**
    - We change the values in the `pha` containing string values of 'Y' or 'N' to 1s and 0s to make graphing and working on them easier.

-**Analyzing effects of preproccesing on data distribution:**
+5. **Analyzing effects of preproccesing on data distribution:**

-Using the scipy.stats.ks_2samp https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.ks_2samp.html we found that dropping the NAN rows did not severely effect the distribution.
-The KS test checks for the likelyhood that two samples were drawn from the same distribution, and for the variables we are interested in found p-values of 2.488278122363494e-60 for q, 0.0 for H and 1.4086431738613219e-53 for moid.
-All indicate that the effect was negligible.**bold text**
+   - Using the scipy.stats.ks_2samp https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.ks_2samp.html we found that dropping the NAN rows did not severely effect the distribution.
+The KS test checks for the likelyhood that two samples were drawn from the same distribution, and for the variables we are interested in found p-values of **2.488278122363494e-60** for q, **0.0** for H and **1.4086431738613219e-53** for moid.
+All indicate that the effect was negligible.